vavardan/OCI-DNS-view/Deployment.md

                             }
                         }

-The same configuration applies to both Prod and Pre-Prod environments, with the only difference being that each Spoke DNS Forwarder requires a unique IP address.<br>
+The same configuration applies to both Prod and PreProd environments, with the only difference being that each Spoke DNS Forwarder requires a unique IP address.<br>
 Note: Ensure all required values, such as IP addresses, are adjusted to match your specific deployment.

 &nbsp;